 Your 10-year high school reunion is a once-in-a-lifetime celebration.
 Often, it provides the first opportunity you will have post-graduation to meet with a large group of your high school peers and catch up with one another.
-However, the 10-year reunion doesn't simply just happen.
+However, the 10-year high school reunion doesn't simply just happen.
 If you don't step up to plan for the event, no one else may and the opportunity won't come around again.
 Whether you work alone or put together a reunion planning committee, streamline your work planning the 10-year reunion so you can plan the event with minimal hassle.

-Send out a multiple-choice survey to your classmates and ask for them to vote on their preferences for a reunion date, venue and activities.
+Send out a multiple-choice survey to your classmates and ask for them to vote on their preferences for a 10-year high school reunion date, venue and activities.
 You will not be able to plan a reunion that perfectly satisfies all of your classmates, but you do want to plan a reunion that will attract the greatest number of them.

 Secure financing and plan the budget.
 Your high school may have some funds available for your class to use for the event.
 Otherwise, you will have to ask classmates to pay at least a portion of the expenses or engage in other fund-raising activities, like bake sales and rummage sales.
-Ask classmates how much maximum they would be willing to contribute in your survey, and ask for payment by mail or online before the event.
+Ask classmates how much maximum they would be willing to contribute in your survey, and ask for payment by mail or online well before the event.

 Provide the venues with an attendance estimate based on the number of people who said they could attend that weekend times two, assuming they each bring a guest.
 Update the places with a more exact number after you send your invitations.

 Decide on a theme.
-The reunion will be more memorable if you give it a theme.
+Your 10-year high school reunion will be more memorable if you give it a theme.
 Think of the music and entertainment that was popular during your high school years.
-You can also base the theme on a theme you had for your prom, Homecoming dances or graduation.
+You can also base the theme on some of those your class had for the prom, Homecoming dances or graduation.

 Mail or email the invitations.
 Put an RSVP date on the invitations so you have a finite date on which you can calculate exact attendance numbers.
 The RSVP date should be no longer than a month after you mail out the invitation, lest your classmates forget to reply.